MicrosoftDocs/customer-voice/cv-docs/send-survey-link.md

 5. Under **Add values for each variable**, add values to each of the selected variables.

     > [!NOTE]
-    > Do not use the following special characters while adding values for variables: #, %, &, \\, ', and <.
+    > - Do not use the following special characters while adding values for variables: #, %, &, \\, ', and <.
+    > - Custom survey links pass variables as URL parameters, so the variable values are visible to respondents.
+If you don't want to include variables in the URL, use other distribution options such as [email](send-survey-email.md) or the [Send a survey](send-survey-flow.md#send-a-survey-action) and [Create an invitation](create-survey-invite.md) actions in Power Automate.

 6. To add more values, select **Add more values**.